loudifier/chirplab/ROADMAP.md

 - [x] Harmonic Distortion
     - [ ] Option to set parameters of reference fundamental frequency response measurement parameters (e.g. use raw or fixed window for faster processing)
     - [ ] Experiment with adaptive windowing and/or add parameters for harmonic impulse windowing (likely very slow)
-- [ ] Phase Response
+- [x] Phase Response
-    - [ ] Requires some experimentation to see how robustly t0 can be located.
-Absolute vs relative phase, and relative to what reference?
-Is a pilot tone required, and how do you compensate for significant phase shift of the pilot tone itself?
+    - Could use more thorough validation of current methods and experiments with other methods.
+Does a pilot tone help, and how do you compensate for significant phase shift of the pilot tone itself?
-    - [ ] How does noise impact phase response?
+    - How does noise impact phase response?
 Is a measurement noise floor calculation meaningful?
+    - [ ] Group delay output option (or separate measurement that is mostly just a duplicate?)
 - [ ] Tracking Filter
     - [ ] Implement at least bandpass, highpass filters
     - [ ] Implement filter tracking, signal level metering (moving RMS and peak hold that are consistent across different chirp lengths, sweep rates)